 The Opportunity Grant Program has a three-stage submission and review process.

-Stage 1: Request to Apply
+Stage 1: Request for Consultation

 Stage 2: Letter of Intent

 Applicants must be invited to submit a Letter of Intent for consideration by the WPP Administrative Leadership Team.
-Decisions by this team to advance to the next step are made in consultation with the PERC Chair and are typically issued within 30 days of receiving the Letter of Intent.
+Decisions by this team to advance to the next step are made in consultation with the PERC chair and are typically issued within 30 days of receiving the Letter of Intent.

 Stage 3: Full Application

 Applicants must be invited by the WPP Administrative Leadership Team to submit a Full Application for funding consideration by the Partnership Education and Research Committee (PERC).
-The PERC typically invites the Principal Investigator and project team to present the proposal to the committee before making a funding decision.
+PERC typically invites the Principal Investigator and project team to present the proposal to the committee before making a funding decision.
 Decisions by PERC are typically issued within 90 days of receiving the Full Application.

 Decisions at each stage are final and cannot be appealed.

-Stage 1: Request to Apply Guidelines
+Stage 1: Request for Consultation Guidelines

-• A statement, limited to 75 words, addressing why applying to the New Investigator Program or Collaborative Health Sciences Program is not feasible
+- Why applying to the New Investigator Program or Collaborative Health Sciences Program is not feasible

 Review Criteria

-• A highly innovative proposal that advances the goals of the Opportunity Grant Program
+- A highly innovative proposal that advances the goals of the Opportunity Grant Program

-• Describes the scope and significance of the health issue being addressed and its relevance in Wisconsin
+- Describes the scope and significance of the health issue being addressed and its relevance in Wisconsin

-• Strong rationale for urgency of securing funding through the Opportunity Grant Program and reasonable justification for why submission of the proposal through the New Investigator Program or Collaborative Health Sciences Program is not feasible
+- Strong rationale for urgency of securing funding through the Opportunity Grant Program and reasonable justification for why submission of the proposal through the New Investigator Program or Collaborative Health Sciences Program is not feasible

-• Principal Investigator has an established record of independent scholarship or experience developing, administering or evaluating research or education programs
+- Principal Investigator has an established record of independent scholarship or experience developing, administering or evaluating research or education programs

 Review Process